intfract/kraber/README.md

 ### Boolean Operations

-Boolean operations are handled by **kraber functions** written in rust.
+Boolean operations are handled by **Kraber Functions** written in rust.

 > [!TIP]
 > All logic gates can be made using the `nand` gate!